Beacons

 The beacon has two sequential modes

-The mode also mitigates decoding problems from aircraft doppler, meteors etc over long paths.
-The effective noise BW is about 1.5Hz.
-I will be shortly posting software you can use to decode it.
+The mode also mitigates decoding problems from aircraft doppler or meteors etc over long paths.
+The effective noise bandwidth is about 1.5Hz.

-3) There is a few seconds of steady carrier in there between GE1-1 and the morse for waterfallers
+3) There are a few seconds of steady carrier between GE1-1 and the morse for waterfalls.

-Frequency stability is not important for this beacon, it has a TCXO and is not GPS locked and there is no timing to the minute etc because the mode does not need it.
-If your radio is tuned off by 50% of the bandwidth (say 400Hz) , you’ll only lose 3dB ish… The sweep width was chosen to fit through SSB radios with loads of room for error, and inside an 800Hz envelope of beacon allocation , approx, since they are all stacked together a couple of kHz apart.
+Frequency stability is not important for this beacon; it has a TCXO and is not GPS locked and there is no timing to the minute etc because the mode does not need it.
+If your radio is tuned off by 50% of the bandwidth, say 400Hz, you’ll only lose about 3dB.
+The sweep width was chosen to fit through SSB radios with loads of room for error, and inside an 800Hz envelope of beacon allocation since they are all stacked together a couple of kHz apart.

 Frequency: 1296.410 MHz